coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 git clone https://github.com/input-output-hk/cardano-node.git ./<NewFolderName>
 ```
 {% hint style="info" %}
-Cloning the GitHub repository to a new folder allows you to roll back the upgrade, if needed, by re-installing on your computer the `cardano-node` and `cardano-cli` binaries from the folder where you compiled a previous version of Cardano Node packages.
+Cloning the GitHub repository to a new folder allows you to roll back the upgrade, if needed, by re-installing on your computer the `cardano-node` and `cardano-cli` binaries from a folder where you compiled a previous version of Cardano Node packages.
 {% endhint %}

 2. To build Cardano Node binaries using the source code that you downloaded in step 1, type the following commands where `<NewFolderName>` is the name of the folder you created in step 1 and `<GHCVersionNumber>` is the GHC version that you set in the section [Setting GHC and Cabal Versions](./upgrading-a-node.md#SetGCVersions):